Piotr89waYT/FiveMPlayerCounter/README.md

 Of course host this bot, either of your FiveM server or a sperate hosting.
 No clue what you choose, just make sure it works.

-Config.json
+Config.json:

 The config json stores everything for the server owner/developer that will use this for their own servers.
 Everything from role names to even the bot token.
 If you are unexperienced with JavaScript or with development in general just edit the config file.

 The config file stores some criticaly needed information in order for the count.js script to work.
 It need the server IP and Port to know where to pull the information from.
 Inside the config there is also the 'jobName' config.
 That stores the name of the police job.
 By default the job should just be called 'police' but if it's not adjust the 'jobName' accordingly.
+Don't touch the localhost unless you are changing the localhost port within the code.